-3.61 - Providers must ensure there is an adequate number of toilets and hand basins available.
-Except in childminding settings, there should usually be separate toilet facilities for adults.
-Providers must ensure there are suitable hygienic changing facilities for changing any children who are in nappies and providers should ensure that an adequate supply of clean bedding, towels, spare clothes and any other necessary items is always available.
+3.71 Providers must ensure: There is an adequate number of toilets and hand basins available - there should usually be separate toilet facilities for adults.
+There are suitable hygienic changing facilities for changing any children who are in nappies.
+There is an adequate supply of clean bedding, towels, spare clothes, and any other necessary items.